top of page

 When we partake of the symbols, we must be in a state of solemn thankfulness, acknowledgement, praise, honour, love and respect for what God has done and what the Messiah did on our behalf.

 We should also be mindful that it is up to each of us to determine the Passover correctly.
 That includes ensuring that the correct day and time are observed, along with the foot-washing and New Covenant symbols in their proper sequence, according to scripture.
-See the paper, God’s Biblical Calendar
+See the paper, God’s Biblical Calendar.

 We must be able to recognise that if we partake of the symbols of Christ’s sacrifice outside the Biblically prescribed bounds for the Passover, it is no longer Christ our Passover that we are partaking of.
 The responsibility lies with us as individuals (Phil.
 2:12).
 Relying upon the teachings, interpretations, or opinions of those we might see as spiritual leaders will most certainly lead us astray.
 We are also not to play ‘follow the leader’.
 See the paper, 'What is the Church Model?'

-Our failure to come before God without a contrite spirit, particularly in the period leading up to and during Passover, and our failure to examine ourselves properly before partaking in the New Covenant symbols at Passover could well be why so many of us are not spiritually healthy.
+Our failure to come before God without a contrite spirit, particularly in the period leading up to and during Passover, and our failure to examine ourselves properly before partaking in the New Covenant symbols at Passover could be why so many of us are not spiritually healthy.
 We should be thankful that Christ disciplines us so that we can avoid condemnation with the world.

 Conclusion